hikeventures/hikeventures.github.io/_posts/events/2017-06-05-ITB-South-Pacific-Islands.markdown

 ---
-title: Things to do outdoors in the South Pacific Islands - ITB Interview with the South Pacific Tourism Organisation
+title: Things to do outdoors in the South Pacific Islands
 description: Our interview with Makalesi Muloilagi from the South Pacific Tourism Organisation at the ITB in Berlin
 date: 2017-06-05 18:14:01
 category: articles